 Baby From Baby Driver

-Elgort’s latest, Baby Driver, in which he plays a reluctant but super-talented getaway driver with tinnitus, has been getting some of the best reviews of the summer.
-Currently, it has a 98% Rotten Tomatoes rating, down just a touch from its 100% score last month.
+His latest, Baby Driver, in which he plays a reluctant but super-talented getaway driver with tinnitus, has been getting some of the best reviews of the summer, with a 98% Rotten Tomatoes rating (down just a touch from its 100% score last month).
 Advance buzz for this one put him on the map for anyone who turns their nose up at young adult novel adaptations.

 This number is surprising for several reasons, including the fact that it allowed Baby Driver to outgross Transformers: The Last Knight in its second week of release.
 That audiences were tiring of the franchise, at least in America, was obvious; the last entry made $100 million in a weekend in the US, but only $243 million total.
 But it took the fifth entry more than a week to stagger across $100 million, and $200 million seems a remote possibility at best.
 Worse, foreign audiences seem sick of the robots too.